kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Conflict resolution: Two policies are considered to be conflicting if they are assigned the same `priority`.
 In order to avoid such conflicts, we propose to include validation for CNP resources, such that no two CNP instances can be created with the same `priority`.
+(TODO: Is such admission control viable?)

 For conformance and portability purposes, it will be required that implementations support up to 1000 CNP priorities (0 through 999) per cluster and up to 100 rules within a CNP instance.
 An implementation can optionally choose to support larger numbers of priority values and rules, however if an implementation supports a smaller number of rules and instances than these recommended ranges, it will be considered non-conformant.
 This ensures that policy manifests written using priorities 0 through 999 for instance are portable across clusters and implementations without need to re-write policy manifests or re-adjust priority allocations when moving applications from 1 kubernetes cluster to another.

 ####  Multiple selectors per policy instance